arirawr/blog/_posts/2016-11-10-interactive-css.markdown

 On the other hand, **I really like CSS.** I know you're probably making a funny face at your screen right now, and that's okay.
 If you don't understand CSS, it is totally frustrating and nonsensical.
 I get it.

 The reality?
-Once you learn how to think in a CSS mindset, you can implement any design effeciently and frustration-free. **CSS doesn't have to be trial-and-error.**
+Once you learn how to think in a CSS mindset, you can implement any design efficiently and frustration-free. **CSS doesn't have to be trial-and-error.**

 After years of listening to CSS-hate, I created a set of interactive playgrounds to visually represent fundamental CSS concepts.